 - Please provide enough detail to allow for a fair assessment but keep the report concise and factual.
 You should also state which of the eligibility criteria, apply in your case

 - We will need either one referee, who is already a fellow of the Chartered IIA, or two referees if you do not know an existing fellow.
 Referees must have known you for at least a year

 Download the reference form (Word document)

-Your application will be referred to the next available meeting of our nominations committee.
-The committee meets four times a year, it can therefore be two to three months before your application is assessed.
-If you are successful we will send you a fellowship certificate.
+- Your application will then be referred to the next available meeting of our nominations committee.
+The committee meets four times a year, it can therefore be two to three months before your application is assessed

 If you have questions about how to apply for fellowship, please contact us on 020 7498 0101 or at firstname.lastname@example.org